Skip to main content

 • Navigate to the Test Suite you want to create a Test Case in.

-• Click " Test case" to create a Test Case.
+• Use the Add button to create a Test Case.

 • Enter a name and other optional information.